Chiranjeevi005/course-review-hackathon/DEPLOYMENT_GUIDE.md

 4. **Environment Variables Not Loading**:
    - In Vercel, ensure variables are not prefixed with `REACT_APP_` (this is Vite, not Create React App)
    - In Render, check that variables are not set as "Preview" instead of "Production"

+5. **Redis Connection Issues**:
+   - The application uses a mock Redis client in production by default
+   - If you see repeated Redis connection errors, check that `REDIS_HOST` is either set to a valid Redis server or left empty to use the mock client
+   - Active user tracking features will work with the mock client but won't persist across server restarts

 ### Useful Commands for Debugging